freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-all-letters-and-numbers.md

 assert(/\\w/.test(alphabetRegexV2.source));
 ```

-Your regex should find 31 alphanumeric characters in `"The five boxing wizards jump quickly."`
+Your regex should find 31 alphanumeric characters in `The five boxing wizards jump quickly.`

 ```js
 assert(